 During the 2021 indoor season, the Cavalier women posted their best finish (third) at the ACC Championships since 1995.
 A total of nine Cavalier individuals and one relay team earned All-ACC honors during the meet, the most ever for the program since the championship started in 1987.

 Owens won the ACC triple jump crown and went on to earn first-team All-America honors at the NCAA Championships where he placed sixth.
 Seaman repeated as the conference long jump champ and placed 12th at the NCAA meet.
 Sprinter Halle Hazzard also earned first-team All-America accolades at the NCAAs with an eighth-place showing in the 60-meter dash.

 Building highly-successful programs has been a big part of Lananna’s impact on the sport.

-Under his direction, the teams at Stanford and Oregon combined to win 11 NCAA team championships, produced numerous NCAA individual champions, conference champions and Olympic medalists.
-During three-plus decades as a head coach, he has led teams to 42 conference championships.
+Under his direction, the teams at Stanford and Oregon combined to win 11 NCAA team championships and produced numerous NCAA individual champions, conference champions, and Olympic medalists.
+He has led teams to 42 conference championships for three-plus decades as a head coach.